mraditya1999/FrontendMentorChallenges/21-age-calculator-app/README.md

 ### What I learned

-I have gained a comprehensive understanding of client-side data validation techniques, proficiently employing try-catch blocks for effective error handling.
+I have gained a comprehensive understanding of client-side data validation techniques,also uses Regular Expressions(Regex) for effective error handling.
 Additionally, I have acquired the ability to manipulate the Document Object Model (DOM) to enhance the user experience.

-### Continued development

-I have successfully tackled the age calculator challenge, overcoming obstacles related to diverse edge cases.
-Although I managed to complete it, I recognize areas for enhancement.
-Notably, I aim to streamline the code to enhance readability and minimize repetition.

 ## Author